-In the Culture and Child Development Lab, spearheaded by Dr. Yana Kuchirko, we examine the role of culture and context in human development.
+In the Culture Lab, spearheaded by Dr. Yana Kuchirko, we examine the role of culture and context in human development.
 Our work is grounded in theories and scholarship across disciplines, with an emphasis on critical perspectives, macro-level ideologies and narratives, and social constructions of childhood.
 Across all the studies, we employ various methods (e.g., observational, survey, visual, qualitative) to understand the contexts and discourses that shape the lives of children and youth.

 WHERE TO FIND US